JakubPawinski/gitcode-solutions/README.md

 ### 🌟 Summary

-Congrats on your first milestone!
-A perfect success rate, fast execution, and solid fundamentals set a strong foundation.
-With a bit more variety and consistency, you’re well on your way to becoming a versatile JavaScript algorithmist.
+Congratulations on solving your first problem with a flawless success rate and clean code!
+Your JavaScript skills and persistence are evident, and with a bit more variety and daily consistency, you’re well on your way to becoming a well‑rounded developer.

 ---

-**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-10 11:08:20 UTC
+**Generated by [GitCode.dev](https://gitcode.dev)** | Last updated: 2026-03-10 11:34:08 UTC

 <sub>
 🔥 Current Streak: 2 days |